mickoscode/surf-club-signin/README.md

 ## MVP

 - 1 use case (sorrento/youth/sunday), hard codes as necessary
-- users: ability to sign in & out via:
+- users: ability to sign in & out via: index.html
-  - www.micko-training2025.info/index.html
 - minimal/no admin (names.txt can be created & managed manually)
 - minimal/no authentication (allow anyone to view reports)
 - simple live report view (near real-time live head count to enable monitoring)
   - will need a filter to make list manageable (e.g. u14/u15/u17/u19)
-- leaders: ability to view live head count via:
+- leaders: ability to view live head count via: live.html
-  - micko-training2025.info/live/index.html
-- leaders: ability to bulk sign in & out via:
+- leaders: ability to bulk sign in & out via: leader.html
-  - micko-training2025.info/leader/index.html

-**s3 app bucket**
+**Scrap S3-app, need DynamoDB equivalent**
 - .names.txt   # hardcoded list of all the names that can sign in & out, with a filter (e.g. u14/u15/u17/u19)
 - .config.yml  # hardcoded for sorrento youth sunday sessions, AWST
   - days:      sunday